gyyu/gyyu.github.io/_posts/2019-12-30-summer-at-riot.md

 I remember I had a 1:1 with Matt at the end of the year, and we talked not only about the internship experience and feedback for the program, but also about my own personal thoughts about the Kotaku article, the culture of sexism, my past in gaming, and the conversations and people I had met along the way.
 I remember it being a pretty emotional conversation, and I remember tearing up and thanking him (and the rest of the team) for giving me the opportunity to come to Riot and spend my summer there.
-He had responded by instead emphasizing, "No, thank you."
+He had responded by instead emphasizing, "No, thank _you_."
 He told me how much he had enjoyed having me at Riot, and that I was an irreplaceable contribution to Riot's culture and he hoped I'd return.

 It wasn't just him that told me this.
 Several people told me this, about how I had contributed to Riot's culture in this meager three months I had been at the company -- it really made me feel like I belonged and like I was wanted.
 I still had a lot to learn and prove for myself, but some of my last few moments at Riot Games were that of feeling completely and